l-mathur/social-ai/README.md

 This repository contains resources related to advancing socially-intelligent AI (Social-AI) agents.
 If there are any topics, papers, books, benchmarks, courses, or dissertations you would like added, please feel free to make a pull request or email lmathur@andrew.cmu.edu.
 All suggestions or contributions are welcome!

 This repository accompanies the position paper [Advancing Social Intelligence in AI Agents: Technical Challenges and Open Questions](https://arxiv.org/abs/2404.11023) by [Leena Mathur](https://l-mathur.github.io/), [Paul Liang](https://www.cs.cmu.edu/~pliang/), and [Louis-Philippe Morency](https://lti.cmu.edu/people/faculty/morency-louis-philippe.html) from the [Language Technologies Institute](https://www.lti.cs.cmu.edu) and [Machine Learning Department](https://www.ml.cmu.edu/) at CMU.

-[The position paper](https://arxiv.org/abs/2404.11023) discusses core technical challenges, along with opportunities and open questions, towards advancing social intelligence in AI agents.
+The [position paper](https://arxiv.org/abs/2404.11023) discusses core technical challenges, along with opportunities and open questions, towards advancing social intelligence in AI agents.
 Our paper is anchored in social intelligence concepts and progress in Social-AI across 6 computing communities: natural language processing, machine learning, computer vision, robotics, human-machine interaction (including human-computer interaction and human-robot interaction), and speech.
 Social-AI research interest has accelerated across computing communities in recent years:

 <p align="center">
   <img src="cumulative.png" style="width: 60%;">

-  <em>Cumulative number of Social-AI papers over time, based on the 3,257 papers from our Semantic Scholar Social-AI queries.</em>
+  <em>Cumulative number of Social-AI papers over time, based on 3,257 papers from Semantic Scholar Social-AI queries.</em>
 </p>

 We believe there are core technical challenges that are particularly relevant to advancing social intelligence in AI agents with a variety of embodiments, social attributes, and roles, interacting in a range of social contexts.